-Examples of Major Lapses of Behaviour Sanction Bringing knives, matches etc into Wednesday Detention or higher. school(confiscate & not returned).
-Paying other children to bring tuck into the school.
-Wednesday Detention Bullying - refer to Bullying Policy Wednesday Detention or higher.
-Wilfully injuring another child Head's Detention or Suspension Corrupting other children eg habitual swearing/use of foul language/violation of the privacy of the opposite sex.
-Child on Child Abuse Wednesday Detention or higher.
-Serious bad behaviour in public which brings the school into disrepute.
-Wednesday Detention or higher.
-Breaking bounds (first offence might warrant Break Loss) Wednesday Detention Endangering other people or self eg throwing scissors at someone Head's Detention or Suspension Out of boarding house after lights out.
+Examples of Major Lapses of Behaviour Sanction Bringing knives, matches etc into school Wednesday Detention or higher. (confiscate & not returned).
+Paying other children to bring tuck into the Wednesday Detention school.
+Bullying - refer to Bullying Policy Wednesday Detention or higher.
+Wilfully injuring another child Head's Detention or Suspension

+Corrupting other children eg habitual swearing/use of foul language/violation of the Wednesday Detention or higher. privacy of the opposite sex.
+Child on Child Abuse Serious bad behaviour in public which brings Wednesday Detention or higher. the school into disrepute.
+Breaking bounds (first offence might warrant Break Loss) Wednesday Detention Endangering other people or self eg throwing Head's Detention or Suspension scissors at someone Out of boarding house after lights out.
 Suspension In opposite sex boarding house without Wednesday Detention or higher. invitation from staff.
 Repetition of Major Lapses of good behaviour Head's Detention/Threat of Suspension after Wednesday Detention Bring alcohol/smoking/vaping/pornography Suspension or Expulsion